Gurrt/software-process/assignment-1/cause_1.md

 ## Mars Lander

 The Mars Lander's development approach focuses on durability and reliability to the extreme.
-Judging by how the Healthcare.gov website only worked correctly for 1% of the visitors during their launch week, this was not the case for the Healthcare.gov website.
+Judging by how the HealthCare.gov website only worked correctly for 1% of the visitors during their launch week, this was not the case for the HealthCare.gov website.

 Every part that is aboard the Mars Lander needs to go through a qualification testing procedure of 12 to 15 months.
 And then when all the components are combined there is another qualification testing